 A non-recurring payment for child support issued is considered a lump sum and is NOT counted when determining the amount of income available to the family.
-If the non- custodial parent makes recurring payments throughout the previous 12 months, a monthly average is counted in the gross monthly income.
+If the non-custodial parent makes recurring payments throughout the previous 12 months, a monthly average is counted in the gross monthly income.

 - i.
-New or changed child support income - a.
-Use the court order or documentary evidence to project a representative monthly amount. - b.
-Only count if it can be reasonably anticipated that the absent parent will begin paying. - ii.
-Terminated child support income
+New or changed child support income - Use the court order or documentary evidence to project a representative monthly amount. - Only count if it can be reasonably anticipated that the absent parent will begin paying. - ii.
+Terminated child support income - Count actual child support in month received. - Do not count child support past the last month of receipt.

-- a.
-Count actual child support in month received. - b.
-Do not count child support past the last month of receipt.
-Examples of terminated child support income includes - 1. when a child turns 18 and finishes school, - 2. enlists in the military and not a full-time student, or - 3. the child turns 20 regardless of academic status - iii.
-Child Support Paid - a.
+iii.
+Child Support Paid

 When an applicant/recipient whose income is used in determining eligibility for childcare assistance pays out any amount of child support, that amount is deducted from the amount of countable gross monthly income for determining eligibility.
-Workers need to use the one- month base period.
+Workers need to use the onemonth base period.